rpglab/rpglab.github.io/news/_posts/2024-09-11-XL-USFOE_pics.md

 ---
 layout: newsitem
-title: Attended the US Frontiers of Engineering (USFOE) Symposium of NAE
+title: X.Li Attended the US Frontiers of Engineering (USFOE) Symposium of NAE
 time: 2024-09-11
 link:
-description: "Attended the US Frontiers of Engineering (USFOE) Symposium of NAE (by invite only)."
+description: "Xingpeng Li attended the US Frontiers of Engineering (USFOE) Symposium of NAE (by invite only)."
 ---

-* As an invited General Participate, I attended the 2024 USFOE during September 11-14 at the National Academies’ Beckman Center in Irvine, California.
+* As an invited General Participate, Dr. Xingpeng Li attended the 2024 USFOE during September 11-14 at the National Academies’ Beckman Center in Irvine, California.

 * There were seventy-six (76) highly accomplished early-career engineers that was selected to participate in the 2024 The Grainger Foundation Frontiers of Engineering Symposium, a signature activity of NAE.